PhonologicalCorpusTools/CorpusTools/informativity.rst

 Defining context
 ````````````````
 The context for a given segment is currently defined as all of the preceding segments within the same word - the
 preferred method in [CohenPriva2015].
 The context method includes parameters for the index (integer) of the segment and word in question.
-Index is used instead of segment, as a word may contain more than one of the same segment,and it is important to consider the context for each occurrence.
+Index is used instead of segment, as a word may contain more than one of the same segment, and it is important to consider the context for each occurrence.
 The function returns a tuple of segments comprising the context.
 Typical users will not interact with context.
 Future improvements to the informativity function will allow for customizable context.

 Informativity
 `````````````